New California Homestead Exemption 2025

 How Does This Compare to Federal Law?

-The homestead is part of state law.
-It does not set limits on what the IRS or other federal agencies can collect.
-The IRS has its own set of exemptions for delinquent taxpayers, although these don’t do much in protecting a home.
-Nonetheless, it is rare for the IRS to force the sale of a home; more likely, a lien on real property will be a barrier to selling or refinancing it.
+Still, although the California homeowners exemption doesn’t impact federal liens, it is rare for the IRS to force the sale of a home.
+More likely, a lien on real property will be a barrier to selling or refinancing it.
 You don’t have a choice in which law applies to your situation; according to the U.S. Constitution’s Supremacy Clause, federal law takes precedence over state law.

 Contact Us